chevere/docs/reference/Chevere/Exceptions/Core/ArgumentCountException.md

 ## Description

-Exception thrown when the argument count gives the cacha.
+Exception thrown when the argument count is unexpected.

 ## Methods